Deep Few-view High-resolution Photon-counting CT at Halved Dose for Extremity Imaging: Discussion

-This study targets on developing and characterizing a new method for HR volumetric reconstruction of PCCT scans given insufficient data for network training.
-Compared to traditional 2D methods~\cite{he2018optimizing}, direct volumetric reconstruction becomes necessary and advantageous when rebinning to fan-beam~\cite{noo1999single} is challenging due to complexity in detection and/or scanning trajectory, e.g., large gaps and bad pixels in detectors, complex chip arrangement, and free-form scanning with robotic arms~\cite{li2020clinical,li2022motion2}.
-This particularly fits the need of PCCT as stitching gaps and bad pixels are very common in PCDs due to manufacturing challenges.
-On the other hand, HR volume reconstruction brings GPU memory and computation challenges.
-We tackled them with strategies of interleaved updating, patch based refinement, and low-noise prior sharing.
-With parallel computing using 4 V100 GPUs, we managed to complete the spectral reconstruction in 7 hours in contrast to several days that the standard proprietary method takes.
-Low level structural similarity has been leveraged in combination with model-based iterative refinement to alleviate domain gap issues and address the training data scarcity problem.
-Additionally, texture appearance is later tuned to align the spectral values and enhance structures towards the application domain and further weaken the impacts of domain gaps.
-In comparison with the current commercial method used in the New Zealand clinical trial.
-The major benefits include halved radiation dose and doubled imaging speed, relative to the standard reconstruction from the full dataset without compromising image quality in terms of both quantitative and qualitative metrics.
+This study targets deep learning-based HR PCCT volumetric reconstruction given insufficient training data.
+Direct volumetric reconstruction is necessary and advantageous since rebinning to fan-beam geometry could compromise image quality~\cite{noo1999single}, especially due to large gaps and bad pixels in PCDs and free-form scanning with robotic arms~\cite{li2022motion,li2022motion2}.
+However, volumetric PCCT reconstruction poses GPU memory and computational challenges.
+We have tackled them with interleaved updating, patch-based refinement, and low-noise prior sharing.
+Low-level structural similarity has been leveraged in combination with model-based iterative refinement to address the domain gap effectively.
+Additionally, textural appearance has been fine-tuned to align with the standard reconstruction in the application domain.
+On the other hand, the patch-based representation mitigates the GPU memory limitation but at a cost of extra computation during inference.
+For example, the reconstruction volume is partitioned into overlapping patches to minimize checker-board artifacts.
+Compared to directly processing the entire volume, it becomes the overhead to compute the overlapping portions, and perform procedures of partition and assembly and special geometric self-ensemble processing steps.
+Fortunately, we may use different patch sizes for training and inference, leveraging the shift-invariant property of convolution networks, and bigger patches can be used to reduce the overhead during inference.
+With parallel computing on four V100 GPUs, a typical computation time to reconstruct a \(94mm\) patient wrist scan in five energy bins is about 7 hours using our method, whereas the commercial reconstruction time is around 9 to 10 hours on its dedicated hardware.
+In comparison with the current commercial reconstruction from the full-view dataset, the major benefits of our approach include halved radiation dose and doubled imaging speed, without compromising image quality.
 The evaluation methods are classic and double blinded.
-The involved patient datasets were randomly determined, covering a range of pathological (diseased versus healthy) and technical (such as with or without motion blurring) conditions.
-Therefore, our results strongly suggest a great potential of our approach for PCCT image reconstruction.
+The involved patient datasets are randomly determined, covering a range of pathological and technical conditions.
+Therefore, our results strongly suggest a great potential of our approach for clinical PCCT image reconstruction.
+Further improvements are surely possible, using more advanced network architectures such as the emerging diffusion/score-matching models~\cite{gao2024corediff}.
+The barriers for adapting the diffusion approach for PCCT include the scarcity of high-quality data, the memory limitation, and the sampling overhead, which are being explored actively.